-If you have some eggs at home, and some paints, why not decorate a real egg?
+It may not be possible this year, but if you have some eggs at home, and some paints, why not decorate a real egg?

 Before you sit down for your main meal, wash your hands thoroughly, remembering not just how we need to keep our hands clean at this time, but also how we receive new life in the water of baptism.